SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 ## Function types

-Before creating a function, we need to know about the two types that exists in C++:
+Before creating a function, we need to know about the two types that exist in C++:

 **1.** Classic functions <br/>
 **2.** Procedures